The PGY-1 Residency Experience at WFH

 Advanced Clinical Pharmacist / PGY-1 Pharmacy Residency Program Director

 West Florida Hospital

 Pensacola, FL 32514

-Dr. Kristen Seaux is originally from Lafayette, Louisiana.
-She received her Doctorate of Pharmacy degree from the University of Louisiana Monroe College of Pharmacy.
-Her clinical interests include infectious diseases and oncology.
-Upon completion of her PGY-1 residency, Dr. Seaux intends to pursue a clinical pharmacist position with the opportunity to precept students.
+Dr. Laura Comalander is originally from Fairhope, AL. She received her Doctorate of Pharmacy from Auburn University Harrison School of Pharmacy.
+Her clinical interests include emergency medicine, critical care, and internal medicine.
+Upon completion of her PGY-1 residency, Dr. Comalander plans to pursue a career as a clinical pharmacist.